 What is a good college acceptance rate?

 When you’re looking at the acceptance rate for Boston College, or any college acceptance rate for that matter, you may wonder what makes a college acceptance rate good or bad.
 At CollegeAdvisor, we don’t believe in categorizing college acceptances rates as bad or good.
 Instead, we consider whether acceptance rates are high or low.
 The higher the acceptance rate at a school, the easier it may be for you to gain acceptance.
 Likewise, the lower the acceptance rate, the more competitive your application needs to be, and the fewer students are admitted each year.

 Because of this, we recommend varying the schools you apply to based on their acceptance rates.
 Consider schools with acceptance rates below 25%, like the BC acceptance rate, “reach” schools.
 These are schools that will be the most competitive.
 Schools with acceptance rates that fall between 25% and 60% will be mostly considered “target” schools.
 Target schools are schools where admission is very likely, but not completely guaranteed.
 Finally, schools with acceptance rates of over 60% fall into the category of “safety” schools.
-Safety schools are the schools you are most likely to be admitted.
+Safety schools are the schools most likely to admit you.
 However, keep in mind that one school may be a “reach” for one student and a “target” for another—it all depends on your grades, standardized test scores, and candidate profile.

 Want more details about college acceptance rates?
 Check out our resources on college acceptance rates and the admissions process.